AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-4.md

 <!--- MC-43161-->

 *  Administrators can now log in to the Admin in a deployment for which a custom Admin path is configured and secret key is enabled.
-Previously, {{ site.data.var.ee }} displayed this error: `Invalid security or form key.
+Previously, Adobe Commerce displayed this error: `Invalid security or form key.
 Please refresh the page`.

 <!--- MC-41949-->

-*  {{ site.data.var.ee }} no longer redirects to the All Store View scope when the multi-store hierarchy changes.
+*  Adobe Commerce no longer redirects to the All Store View scope when the multi-store hierarchy changes.
 Previously, after the hierarchy was saved, shoppers were redirected to an incorrect store URL and the All Store Views scope was selected in a multi-store deployment.

 ### Bundle products

 <!--- MC-42885-->

 *  Shoppers can now add a bundle product with Fixed Product Tax and two options to their shopping cart.
-Previously, {{ site.data.var.ee }} did not add the product and displayed this error: `We can’t add this item to your shopping cart right now`.
+Previously, Adobe Commerce did not add the product and displayed this error: `We can't add this item to your shopping cart right now`.

 <!--- MC-42249-->